ankitmishradev/react-counter/README.md

 # React Counter

 A counter designed with reactJS.
+This counter can be used as a coming soon countdown, product or event launch countdown, visitor counter, etc in react apps/projects.

 ## Usage

-This counter can be used as a-
+In react apps/projects, this counter can be used as a-

-- Coming soon counter in react apps.
+- Coming soon countdown timer.
-- Product or event launch time counter.
+- Product or event launch countdown timer.
-- Visitor counter in react apps.
+- Visitor counter, etc.

 ## How to use